-Can We Move On: From the Trope of the Woman Whose Feminism Is Expressed Through Smoking, Drinking
+Can We Move On: From the Trope of the Woman Whose Feminism Is Expressed Only Through Smoking, Drinking

+The trope draws in progressive audiences through woke-baiting; it appeals to conservatives, too, by making the “woke” female characters ultimately regret their modern views.

 In Can We Move On, we revisit old tropes and question whether they have any remaining cultural relevance.

-A modern, proressive woman in a Bollywood movie is most likely to smoke, drink, or do both — all while dancing to misogynistic lyrics at dance clubs.
-Their experiences of leisure are framed as a way to defy gendered culture norms; the best way to resist sanskaar is to ruffle the masculinist sensibilities that are unnerved by a woman drinking or smoking.
-Case in point: Swara Bhaskar’s character Sakshi in Veere Di Weeding; Kangana Ranaut’s and Priyanka Chopra’s characters, Shonali and Meghna, in Fashion; Deepika Padukone’s character, Veronica, in Cocktail; Kriti Sanon’s character, Bitti, in Bareilly Ki Barfi; Anushka Sharma’s character, Meera, in NH10.
+A modern, progressive woman in a Bollywood movie is most likely to smoke, drink, or do both — all while dancing to misogynistic lyrics at dance clubs.
+Their experiences of leisure are framed as a way to defy gendered culture norms — suggesting, basically, that the best way to resist sanskaar is to ruffle the sexist sensibilities that are undone at the sight of a woman drinking or smoking.
+Case in point: Swara Bhaskar’s character, Sakshi, in Veere Di Weeding; Kangana Ranaut’s and Priyanka Chopra’s characters, Shonali and Meghna, in Fashion; Deepika Padukone’s character, Veronica, in Cocktail; Kriti Sanon’s character, Bitti, in Bareilly Ki Barfi; Anushka Sharma’s character, Meera, in NH10.

 From the traditional woman to the modern woman, subversion happens on full display: the woman is progressive and woke, by way of engaging in an activity intimately associated with men, in the past.
 “To be very frank about it, showing a woman smoking is a very easy way of showing that she is liberated… A cigarette is mobile, easily available, and overall a simple way to show a woman subverting patriarchy and Anushka Sharma smoking in NH10 reflected just that,” Navdeep Singh, the director of NH10, had said in a statement.
 The smokes and mirrors around patriarchy are meant to fade away.

 However, when movies equate feminism with simply smoking and drinking, and push it under a “wild partying” culture, they manage to dilute the movement and its message.
-The idea of equity is relegated merely to being an afterthought, drowned in party music.
+The idea of equity, then, is relegated merely to being an afterthought, drowned in party music.

 As Sreeparna Mazumder noted in Vagabomb, “[Smoking and drinking] don’t, in any way, represent the feminist spirit of freedom and equality… Associating smoking and drinking with a woman’s liberation is a wrong idea.
 These two activities are injurious to health and shouldn’t be romanticized.”

 Moreover, smoking and drinking are often considered vices per se — since they are indeed hazardous to health.
 As such, depicting women indulging in these recreational activities ends up subtly antagonizing the audience against them.
-Especially so, since Bollywood itself cements the link between smoking and drinking with negative connotations.
-Female characters who indulge in these activities are self-destructive and unhinged; think Shonali and Meghna in Fashion to Veronica in Cocktail to Mira (played by Parineeti Chopra) in The Girl on the Train.
+Especially so, since Bollywood itself imposes — and cements — negative connotations on smoking, drinking, and partying.
+Female characters who indulge in these activities are often shown to be self-destructive and unhinged — think Shonali and Meghna in Fashion to Veronica in Cocktail to Mira (played by Parineeti Chopra) in The Girl on the Train.

 Related on The Swaddle: